na-na-hi/renget/archive/8g2bpu.md

 **Please put newer scene ideas to draw at the top of the list**

+Chespin and Wooper cuddling in bed (no homo)

 Gus wearing a comically large cowboy hat

 Chespin having a quickdraw showdown with Charm.
 Wooper is Chespin's 'gun' in this case.